Early Black Friday Deals: Which Stores Have The Best?

-The busiest shopping day of the year is a little more than a week away but luckily for consumers, many stores have kicked off their Black Friday deals early.
-This year, with COVID-19 restrictions, shopping online is more popular than ever and many stores have decided to add early sales, giving consumers plenty of time to check items off of their list.
-Here is a list of five retailers who are offering major deals this week, both in-store and online.
+The busiest shopping day of the year is a little more than a week away, but luckily for consumers, many stores have kicked off their Black Friday deals early.
+This year, due to COVID-19 restrictions, online shopping is more popular than ever, and many stores have decided to add early sales, giving consumers plenty of time to check items off of their list.
+Here is a list of five retailers that are offering major deals this week, both in-store and online.

 Walmart

-Walmart is always known for its great prices all-year-round and they have already added a ton of products to their early sale section.
+Walmart is always known for its great prices year-round, and they have already added a ton of products to their early sale section.
 Deals range from electronics, health, home, and toys.
-The early sales kicked off on November 11 and will continue through next week with new items being added regularly.
+The early sales kicked off on November 11 and will continue through next week, with new items being added regularly.

 - AncestryDNA: Genetic Ethnicity Test, Ethnicity Estimate, AncestryDNA Test Kit, Health and Personal Care: $59 (Was $99)